Biden gets COVID-19 booster shot after authorization

 Associated Press

-“The most important thing we need to do is get more people vaccinated,” Biden said before getting the booster, adding that he did not have side effects after his first or second shots.
+“Let me be clear: Boosters are important, but the most important thing we need to do is get more people vaccinated,” Biden said before getting the booster.
+He added that he did not have side effects after his first or second shots, and hoped for the same experience with his third.

 Biden, 78, got his first shot on Dec.
 21 and his second dose three weeks later, on Jan.
 11, along with his wife, Jill Biden.
-Biden said the first lady, who’s 70, would also receive the booster dose, but she was teaching on Monday at Northern Virginia Community College, where she is a professor of English.
+Biden said the first lady, who is 70, would also receive the booster dose, but she was teaching Monday at Northern Virginia Community College, where she is a professor of English.

-Speaking on Friday after the Centers for Disease Control and Prevention and the Food and Drug Administration authorized the Pfizer booster, Biden told reporters, “It’s hard to acknowledge I’m over 65, but I’ll be getting my booster shot.”
-He repeated the joke about being over 65 on Monday.
+“Now, I know it doesn’t look like it, but I am over 65 — I wish I — way over,” Biden joked.
+“And that’s why I’m getting my booster shot today.”

 Biden emerged as a champion of booster doses in the summer, as the U.S. experienced a sharp rise in coronavirus cases from the more transmissible delta variant.
 While the vast majority of cases continue to occur among unvaccinated people, regulators pointed to evidence from Israel and early studies in the U.S. showing that protection against so-called breakthrough cases was vastly improved by a third dose of the Pfizer shot.